Ensembl/rnaseq-registry/README.md

 If you get an error No organism named NEW_ORG, add it yourself (make sure to provide the component database too):

-To add a new organism_abbrv
+To add a new organism_abbrev

 ```bash
 rnaseq_registry organism $DB_FILE --add $NEW_ORG --component $COMPONENT